JosephPBallantyne/driver-orders-api-tests/README.md

 ### Setup

 Clone the repository and from the directory run `npm install`
+Create a .env file and update according to the template
 To run the tests, use `npm run test`
 Jest options can be added after `--`, e.g. to run only 'ping' tests use `npm run test -- -t=ping`